apache/hudi/website/docs/faq.md

 ### What's Hudi's schema evolution story?

 Hudi uses Avro as the internal canonical representation for records, primarily due to its nice [schema compatibility & evolution](https://docs.confluent.io/platform/current/schema-registry/avro.html) properties.
 This is a key aspect of having reliability in your ingestion or ETL pipelines.
-As long as the schema passed to Hudi (either explicitly in DeltaStreamer schema provider configs or implicitly by Spark Datasource's Dataset schemas) is backwards compatible (e.g no field deletes, only appending new fields to schema), Hudi will seamlessly handle read/write of old and new data and also keep the Hive schema up-to date.
+As long as the schema passed to Hudi (either explicitly in Hudi Streamer schema provider configs or implicitly by Spark Datasource's Dataset schemas) is backwards compatible (e.g no field deletes, only appending new fields to schema), Hudi will seamlessly handle read/write of old and new data and also keep the Hive schema up-to date.

 ### How do I run compaction for a MOR dataset?

 Simplest way to run compaction on MOR dataset is to run the [compaction inline](https://hudi.apache.org/docs/configurations#hoodiecompactinline), at the cost of spending more time ingesting; This could be particularly useful, in common cases where you have small amount of late arriving data trickling into older partitions.
 In such a scenario, you may want to just aggressively compact the last N partitions while waiting for enough logs to accumulate for older partitions.
 The net effect is that you have converted most of the recent data, that is more likely to be queried to optimized columnar format.

 That said, for obvious reasons of not blocking ingesting for compaction, you may want to run it asynchronously as well.
 This can be done either via a separate [compaction job](https://github.com/apache/hudi/blob/master/hudi-utilities/src/main/java/org/apache/hudi/utilities/HoodieCompactor.java) that is scheduled by your workflow scheduler/notebook independently.
-If you are using delta streamer, then you can run in [continuous mode](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/hudi-utilities/src/main/java/org/apache/hudi/utilities/deltastreamer/HoodieDeltaStreamer.java#L241) where the ingestion and compaction are both managed concurrently in a single spark run time.
+If you are using Hudi Streamer, then you can run in [continuous mode](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/hudi-utilities/src/main/java/org/apache/hudi/utilities/streamer/HoodieStreamer.java#L241) where the ingestion and compaction are both managed concurrently in a single spark run time.

 ### What options do I have for asynchronous/offline compactions on MOR dataset?